The Exams Office does not notify students of their results, but you can access your transcript on S3P.

 University Sports Centre Reception

-Please note that any University Smartcard left in an examination venue will be returned to the Exams Office by the invigilator, then taken to the Robinson Library for collection.
+Please note that any University Smartcard left in an exam venue will be returned to the Exams Office by the invigilator, then taken to the Robinson Library for collection.

-If you are ill before or during your examination then you must obtain a Doctor's note as soon as possible.
+If you are ill before or during your exam then you must obtain a Doctor's note as soon as possible.
 This should be submitted, along with a completed PEC form (Personal and Extenuating Circumstances form), to your School Office for the attention of the PEC Committee.

 Where weather conditions make it impossible for you to travel back to Newcastle, or attend a particular exam, you will be able to apply to sit the exam at an alternative time, providing you can produce a copy of a weather report and/or travel warnings which cover the relevant route and time frame.